jkobject/jkobject.github.io/_projects/about-scprint.md

 On the OpenProblems lung and pancreas benchmarks, it achieves the top scIB score among all methods that don't use batch label information.
-It doesn't match dedicated integration tools like scVI or scGEN — which is expected — but it demonstrates that the cell model has genuinely learned to disentangle biological state from technical noise.
+It doesn't match dedicated integration tools like scVI or scGEN — which is expected — but it shows the cell model has learned to disentangle biological state from technical noise.

 ---